empkins/empkins-micro/README.md

 ### Working with the code

-**Note**: In order to use the virtual environment associated with this project you need to register a new IPython kernel (`poe register_ipykernel` - see below).
+**Note**: In order to use jupyter notebooks with the project you need to register a new IPython kernel associated with the venv of the project (`poe register_ipykernel` - see below).
 When creating a notebook, make to sure to select this kernel (top right corner of the notebook).

 To run any of the tools required for the development workflow, use the `poe` commands of the [poethepoet](https://github.com/nat-n/poethepoet) task runner: